Shashwat986/FlaskBoilerplate/README.md

   - `models`
     - `__init__.py`: This init file defines `SQLBase`, which is our base class for all SQLAlchemy models.
     - ...: This folder contains all our models.
+  - `services`
+    - ...: This folder will contain all self-contained services.
+This is generally where we will put any third-party interactions and logic
   - `workers`
     - ...: This folder contains all our workers
 - `pytest.ini`: This is the configuration file used by `pytest`